Change without fear

 The big question for an independent Scotland is, how do we stop the English eruption of intolerance and hatred, and the removal of the few powers we have?
 We declare independence is the solution loud and clear, and for both nations, Scotland and England.
 Section 30, endorsed by the magnanimity of a British prime minister, is not the only route to a confident country.

 We have a country to rebuild, huge tracts of it, some are inner city wastelands, crying out for attention and investment.
-The answer lies in a high degree of public ownership of the means of production, progressive taxation, publicly owned gamble-free banks, subsided transport systems, stringent business regulation for the public good, and unions mandatory board members of company or corporation.
+The answer lies in a high degree of public ownership of the means of production, progressive taxation, publicly owned gamble-free banks, subsided transport systems, stringent business regulation for the public good and union representation made mandatory on company boards.

 Polls showing support for independence standing firm presupposes support for a corrupt Union is doing the same.
 If we hang around waiting to see what happens after Brexit, letting Fate deal its hand while we compose Hallmark cards of affection to England’s woes, we will be consumed by the pyroclastic flow coming our way.
 Once it consumes Scotland entirely we can say goodbye to self-determination.